 Braemar Ducted reverse cycle air conditioning superior range of reverse cycle air conditioners are brought to you by Seeley International, Australia’s leading evaporative air conditioning and gas heating manufacturer.

 For more than 50 years Braemar has been comforting Australian families with superb high- performance heating and cooling products and has cemented its reputation as a trusted and innovative Australian company, and even more so, since becoming part of the Seeley International group.

 For premium quality, proven reliability and the superb comfort for which it has become so famous, Braemar Ducted reverse cycle air conditioning really is the premium choice for guaranteed comfort in all conditions, and ranks very highly among all the celebrated Seeley International brands and their award-winning and world-leading products.

-Braemar Ducted reverse cycle air conditioning is a popular choice for home or office comfort.
+Braemar Ducted air conditioning is a popular choice for home or office comfort.
 Braemar Ducted reverse cycle air conditioning is superior range of MEPS (Minimum Energy Performance Standards) compliant air conditioning systems includes a suitable option for your individual needs, whether you are interested in a single space or whole-of-home or office heating or cooling.

 Why Braemar Ducted Reverse Cycle Air Conditioning?